actions/dependency-review-action/docs/examples.md

 ## Exclude dependencies from their name or groups

-Using the `deny-packages` you can exclude dependencies by their full name.
+Using the `deny-packages` you can exclude dependencies by their full package name.
 You can add multiple values separated by a comma.
-Using the `deny-groups` you can exclude dependencies by their group name.
+Using the `deny-groups` you can exclude dependencies by their package group name.
 You can add multiple values separated by a comma.

 In this example, we are excluding `log4j-api` and `log4j-code` from `maven` and `requests` from `pip` dependencies from the license check